Improved Hardness of BDD and SVP Under Gap-(S)ETH: Gap-(S)ETH-hardness of BDD

 \begin{definition}[Lattice kissing number] The \emph{kissing number} $\tau(\lat)$ of a lattice $\lat$ is defined as

 The \emph{maximum lattice kissing number} $\tau^l_n$ for rank $n$ is defined as

 \end{definition}

-It was a longstanding open question whether there exists an infinite family of lattices with exponential kissing number, i.e., whether there exist infinitely many $n$ such that $\log_2(\tau^l_n) / n$ is greater than a constant.
-In recent breakthrough work, Vl{\u{a}}du{\c{t}}~\cite{Vladut19} not only showed this, but also that there exists such a family with a lattice $\lat_n$ of \emph{every} rank $n$ such that $\log_2(\lat_n) / n \geq c - o(1)$ for some \emph{explicit} constant $c > 0$.
-Accordingly, we define $\kissnum$ to be the largest value of $c$ such that $\log_2(\tau^l_n) / n \geq c - o(1)$ for every $n \in \Z^+$.
+It is a longstanding open question whether there exists an infinite family of lattices with exponential kissing number, i.e., whether there exist infinitely many $n$ such that $\log_2(\tau^l_n) / n$ is greater than a constant.
+Accordingly, we define \emph{the $\ell_2$ kissing-number constant} to be